 The natural reflex is defensive, but an obsessive woman will see it as an admission of guilt and obsess even harder.
 The question is ‘Why?’
 Well, there are a few possible answers:

 - The way they were raised has a lot to do with how they act.
-Their parents may have been in a relationship like this so they think it’s okay or it’s the way people are supposed to behave.
+Their parents may have been in a relationship like this so they think it’s okay or they believe it’s the way people are supposed to behave.

 Most people find it easier to break up with an obsessive woman than to try and fix the relationship.
 However, if you care for her, you may want to stick around and help her to overcome or at least, control it.
 She should seek professional help, but in the meantime, read on.